AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/dialog-service.md

 Explanations
 ------------
-Bellatrix gives you some methods for handling dialogs.
+BELLATRIX gives you some methods for handling dialogs.
 ```csharp
 App.DialogService.Handle();
 ```